momonala/Insula-V2/readme.md

 2. **Electromyogram:** [MyoWare] (http://www.advancertechnologies.com/p/myoware.html)

 3. **Breath Rate Monitor:** Our design.
-It consists of a [conducitve rubber resistor] https://www.adafruit.com/products/519) in line with a resistor to create a voltage divider.
+It consists of a [conducitve rubber resistor] (https://www.adafruit.com/products/519) in line with a resistor to create a voltage divider.
+Optional capacitor across the sensor as an RC filter to tease out noise.
 Data is good, but needs to be cleaned via Arduino, and processed to spit out a boolean based on inhale/exhale.

 ###Sensors: Insula V2
-1. **[Flex Sensors] (https://www.adafruit.com/products/1070)** on each finger
+1. **[Flex Sensors] (https://www.adafruit.com/products/1070)** on each finger, in line with a voltage divider.
+Optional capacitor across the sensor as an RC filter to tease out noise.

 2. **[Accelerometer] (https://learn.sparkfun.com/tutorials/mma8452q-accelerometer-breakout-hookup-guide)**